jkitzes/datasci-lessons/lessons/jk-python/reproducible_workflow.md

     |-- results
     |-- src

-Add both the data file and readme file to your git repository.
+Commit both the data and README files to your git repository.

 What about the case in which your raw data is hosted elsewhere, on a SQL server, for example, or a shared hard drive with your lab?
 Now your data is